duncanjbrown/WP-CLI-Migrate/README.md

 WP-CLI-Migrate
 ==============

-A database migration command for WP-CLI
+A database migration command for WP-CLI.
+Installs like an ordinary plugin.

-Just move it to `src/php/wp-cli/commands/` in your wp-cli directory.